What is Land Ceiling? [the 1950s to 1970s]

 3) The ceiling laws did not apply to coffee, tea, cocoa, and cardamom plantations as well as commercial and industrial ventures for non-agricultural practices.
 However, Sugarcane farms were not exempted from the Law.
 The State could provide exemptions to public religious and educational organizations as well as exempting any land held by the Bhoodan Yagnya Committee, nationalized banks, cooperative banks and cooperative farming societies organized by weaker sections.

-4) The compensation given in return of the surplus land should be below the market value of land.
+4) The compensation given in return of the surplus land should be below the market value of the land.

 5) While commencing the distribution of surplus land, the landless workers, especially from Scheduled Castes and Scheduled Tribes, should be given priority.